keu/docs/software/cli-quickstart.md

 - Create Astronomer Service Accounts, Users and Deployments
 - Append annotations to your Deployment's Pods

 This guide provides steps for installing the CLI, initializing an Astronomer project, and deploying to an Airflow instance on your local machine.
-For more information on specific CLI workflows and features, read the [Astronomer CLI Reference Guide](cli-reference.md).
+For more information on specific CLI workflows and features, read the [Astro CLI Reference Guide](cli-reference.md).

 ## Prerequisites

-The Astronomer CLI requires:
+The Astro CLI requires:

 - [Docker](https://www.docker.com/) (v18.09 or higher).
 - [Docker Engine](https://docs.docker.com/engine/) (v0.13.1 or higher).

 Alternatively, you can run the CLI with Podman 3.1.0+.
 For more information, read [Run the CLI with Podman](cli-podman.md).

-## Step 1: Install the Astronomer CLI
+## Step 1: Install the Astro CLI

-There are two ways to install any version of the Astronomer CLI:
+There are two ways to install any version of the Astro CLI:

 - [Homebrew](https://brew.sh/)
 - cURL